A templating system using the file system for inheritance

 I have not seen something like this elsewhere.
 You can, however, achieve the same effect by manipulating your templating system's template search path per output document.

-The system came to be called Trampoline and it has a Perl and a Java partial reimplementation.
+The system came to be called Trampoline and it has a Perl and a partial Java implementation.
 The implementations are in the Clownbike project at Source Forge.
 None of the templates Clownbike used made it to Source Forge, unfortunately.
 Those became the proprietary web sites our customers were paying for.
 Galley, an internal project, seems to have some.

 I have no idea if any of this code still works.
 I am sure to be embarrassed by the code's quality!
 Some quiet, rainy day this winter perhaps I will try running it.